vjmp/pipbacktracking/README.md

 rpaframework==15.6.0
 ```

+This will take long time to fail, like 4+ hours.

 And note that this specific example applies only on Linux environments.
 But I think problem is general, and "old, previously working" requirement sets
 can get "rotten" over time, as dependency "future" takes "wrong" turn.
 This